MycroftAI/mimic-recording-studio/README.md

 1. Create a csv file in the same format as `english_corpus.csv` using tabs (`\t`) as the delimiter.
+2. Make sure there are no empty lines in the corpus
-2. Add your corpus to the `backend/prompt` directory.
+3. Add your corpus to the `backend/prompt` directory.
-3. Change the `CORPUS` environment variable in `docker-compose.yml` to your corpus name.
+4. Change the `CORPUS` environment variable in `docker-compose.yml` to your corpus name.

 #### Corpora in other languages